BanTheRewind/learn-by-ai/PROMPT.md

 # PROMPT FOR THE COMPLETION OF EACH STEP

 I have completed step # in the "student" folder.
 Using the "Step #" document, compare the work I did with what is in example, and rate how I did.
 If I made any mistakes, please help me understand how to fix them.
 Is what I did working and good enough to continue to the next step, or should I go back and fix anything?
+Let me know what I did well, and things I might want to try at this step before moving on.